Final Fantasy VI: Legacy

 Following Final Fantasy VI, Square began testing for its next entry Final Fantasy VII on the Nintendo 64, but technical issues, escalating cartridge costs and the higher storage capacity of CD technology persuaded Square to move VII and all their subsequent titles onto the PlayStation.
 During early testing on 3D development software, the team rendered a battle involving Final Fantasy VI characters Terra, Locke and Shadow.
 The decision to move to PlayStation soured the relations between Square and Nintendo.
 Due to this, Final Fantasy VI was the last series title to release on a Nintendo platform until Final Fantasy Crystal Chronicles came out on the Nintendo GameCube in 2003.
-It was also the last new mainline Final Fantasy game to come to a Nintendo platform until 2018 when the abridged Final Fantasy XV: Pocket Edition was released on Nintendo Switch, followed by the subsequent rereleases of Final Fantasy VII, VIII, IX, X, X-2 and XII the following year.
+It was also the last new mainline Final Fantasy game to come to a Nintendo platform until 2018 when the abridged Final Fantasy XV: Pocket Edition was released on Nintendo Switch, followed by the subsequent rereleases of Final Fantasy VII, VIII, IX, X, X-2 and XII throughout 2019, and ports of Final Fantasy VII Remake, Final Fantasy VII Rebirth and Final Fantasy XIV releasing on Nintendo Switch 2 throughout 2026.
+Final Fantasy VII Revelation, the third entry in the Final Fantasy VII Remake trilogy, will be the first new mainline entry to be developed for a Nintendo console since VI when it releases in April 2027 for Nintendo Switch 2.
 Final Fantasy VI was included in the Super NES Classic Edition under its original titling as Final Fantasy III for the North American and European release in September 2017.

-In 2010, Square Enix producer Shinji Hashimoto said that the development of a remake of Final Fantasy VI for the Nintendo DS was "undecided" due to "technical issues".
-Later, however, Square discussed remaking VI as well as V for the Nintendo 3DS.
-Tetsuya Nomura, then directing Final Fantasy VII Remake, expressed interest in remaking V and VI.
+The game celebrated its 30th anniversary in 2024, with developers reflecting on how its shift toward a character-driven narrative, where every character acts as a protagonist, influenced the overarching design philosophy of the franchise.
+In the anniversary interview, Nomura described Final Fantasy VI as the culmination of the pixel art era, noting that the transition between VI and VII marked a major turning point for the series both technically and creatively, and that he retains a strong personal attachment to the game.